Skip to content

 In the previous section, we learned how dynamic programming solves the original problem by decomposing it into subproblems.
 In fact, subproblem decomposition is a general algorithmic approach, with different emphases in divide and conquer, dynamic programming, and backtracking.

-• Divide and conquer algorithms recursively divide the original problem into multiple independent subproblems until the smallest subproblems are reached, and combine the solutions of the subproblems during backtracking to ultimately obtain the solution to the original problem.
+• Divide and conquer algorithms recursively divide the original problem into multiple independent subproblems until the smallest subproblems are reached, and merge the solutions to the subproblems during backtracking to ultimately obtain the solution to the original problem.

-• Dynamic programming also decomposes the problem recursively, but the main difference from divide and conquer algorithms is that the subproblems in dynamic programming are interdependent, and many overlapping subproblems will appear during the decomposition process.
+• Dynamic programming also recursively decomposes problems, but the main difference from divide and conquer algorithms is that subproblems in dynamic programming are interdependent, and many overlapping subproblems appear during the decomposition process.

-• Backtracking algorithms exhaust all possible solutions through trial and error and avoid unnecessary search branches by pruning.
-The solution to the original problem consists of a series of decision steps, and we can consider each sub-sequence before each decision step as a subproblem.
+• Backtracking algorithms enumerate all possible solutions through trial and error, and avoid unnecessary search branches through pruning.
+The solution to the original problem consists of a series of decision steps, and we can regard the subsequence before each decision step as a subproblem.

-In fact, dynamic programming is commonly used to solve optimization problems, which not only include overlapping subproblems but also have two other major characteristics: optimal substructure and statelessness.
+In fact, dynamic programming is commonly used to solve optimization problems, which not only contain overlapping subproblems but also have two other major characteristics: optimal substructure and no aftereffects.

-We make a slight modification to the stair climbing problem to make it more suitable to demonstrate the concept of optimal substructure.
+We make a slight modification to the stair climbing problem to make it more suitable for demonstrating the concept of optimal substructure.

-Given a staircase, you can step up 1 or 2 steps at a time, and each step on the staircase has a non-negative integer representing the cost you need to pay at that step.
-Given a non-negative integer array \(cost\), where \(cost[i]\) represents the cost you need to pay at the \(i\)-th step, \(cost[0]\) is the ground (starting point).
+Given a staircase, where you can climb \(1\) or \(2\) steps at a time, and each step has a non-negative integer representing the cost you need to pay at that step.
+Given a non-negative integer array \(cost\), where \(cost[i]\) represents the cost at the \(i\)-th step, and \(cost[0]\) is the ground (starting point).
 What is the minimum cost required to reach the top?

 Minimum cost to climb to the 3rd step